canzarlab/Specter/README.md

 #### Specter enhances cell type identification

 Undoubtly, Seurat (graph-based Louvain clustering) is the state-of-the-art method for big single cell RNA-seq clustering.
-However, Specter outperforms Seurat in term of accurary (ARI) and efficency on a large number of real scRNA-seq datasets.
+We showed that Specter outperforms Seurat in term of accurary (ARI) and efficency on a large number of real scRNA-seq datasets.

 #### Using Specter with multi-modal data

-We demonstrated on dataset of 8,617 cord blood mononuclear cells (CBMCs), produced by CITE-seq (Stoeckius et al. (2017)), that Specter can combine transtriptomic counts (mRNA) and antibody-derived tags (ADT) to produce a better clustering than clustering of the individual modality (mRNA or ADT).
+On multi-modal dataset of 8,617 cord blood mononuclear cells (CBMCs), produced by CITE-seq (Stoeckius et al. (2017)).
+The authors measure the single cell transcriptomes alongside the expression of 11 surface proteins, whose levels are quantified with DNA-barcoded antibodie.
+When we combine transtriptomic counts (mRNA) and antibody-derived tags (ADT), Specter reveals CD4 and CD8 T cells, which are quite similar transcriptomically.

 ![](img/multimodal.png)